TerraCraftere3/TitanEngine/README.md

     - `Events` contains all code for the Event System
     - `Platform` contains platform specific code (os and graphics api specific)
     - `Renderer` contains platform independent code for the Renderer
+    - `Scene` contains code used by the ecs and scene renderer
+    - `Debug` contains profiling and debugging code
 - `Editor` contains the code for Atlas (The Editor)
 - `Sandbox` contains the code of the Game
 - `Vendor` contains all Dependencies of `Engine`, `Editor` and `Sandbox`
+- `Script` contains build scripts for the CMake Project

 ## 📦 Dependencies